modelon-community/impact-voila-app-example/Resources/CustomWebApps/voila-external-dependency/README.md

+# voila-external-dependency

 ## Usage

 This app shows how to add an external dependency.

-From this directory we need to run:
+From this directory we can run (or from the notebook itself):

 ```sh
 make install